-The Company's business strategy is to explore for base metals focusing on Southern Africa which are materials used to produce diverse products used in modern living in a safe and sustainable environment for all its stakeholders with a focus on copper projects.
+The Company's business strategy is to explore for and develop base metals projects focusing on Southern Africa.
+Base metals are materials used to produce diverse products used in modern living in a safe and sustainable environment for all its stakeholders with a focus on copper projects.
 As an organisation, we recognise the growing importance of understanding the impact of climate change on the environment in which we operate and its potential impact on the business.